Subscribe to all 5 shows and save!

 Red Wine – Fri, Feb 16, 2018 @ 8pm

-Red Wine is one of the most important European bands playing traditional and contemporary Bluegrass, Country, Gospel, and Swing.
+Red Wine is one of the most important European bands – and one of the most entertaining bands on any continent-playing traditional and contemporary Bluegrass, Country, Gospel, and Swing.

 Michael Cleveland & Flamekeeper – Fri, Mar 16, 2018 @ 8pm

-A 10-time IBMA Fiddle Player of the Year, Michael Cleveland is one of the most important fiddle players of his generation.
+Michael Cleveland is one of the most important fiddle players of his generation and an Emelin favorite.

 Jeff Scroggins & Colorado – Fri, Apr 13, 2018 @ 8pm